makohda/IDRC_first_step_course_2018/README.md

 We use "\" for separating single command line to multi lines for easy viewing.
 ">" is a kind of shell function.
 Here, ">" works for redirecting command output to the specific file.

-You will get following response.
+You will get the following response.
 BWA MEM alignment will take about few min by my MacBookPro 2014 (2.2GHz).

     [M::bwa_idx_load_from_disk] read 0 ALT contigs
     [M::process] read 396040 sequences (40000040 bp)...